-My 5-day challenge was a packed with trial and error, mixed with completely revamping how I manage my Weight Watchers SmartPoints.
-As you may or may not know, many artificial sweeteners are 0 SmartPoints on WWs and sugars, even unrefined ones, can be 4+ points.
+My 5-day no added or refined sugar challenge was a packed with trial and error, mixed with completely revamping how I manage my Weight Watchers SmartPoints.
+As you may or may not know, many artificial sweeteners are 0 SmartPoints on WW.
+Sugars, even unrefined ones, can be 4+ points.
 Ergo, this really changed my entire weekly dynamic.
 Check out the video below to get a peek at the qualifying meals I ate during this challenge, PLUS keep reading for some juicy results.

 SO…I did allow myself a tiny bit of honey for oatmeal & tea at the beginning of the week.
 However, even that was short lived since honey was just too high in points for the level of sweetness I like.
 I guess you could say I started my week out “no refined” and ended it “no-added.”
 My meals during the 5-day challenge consisted of veggies, fruits, proteins, and 0 SmartPoint foods; all of which I was already consuming for Weight Watchers.
 The good news?
 If you’re a Weight Watchers member taking full advantage of eating 0 point foods and practicing healthy eating in general, odds are you’re already cutting out a TON of added sugars.
 The bad news is if healthy eating isn’t exactly your forte, expect to be riding the front row seat of a struggle bus.